coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 spellbook holds one additional 1st-level spell of your choice.
 At each new wizard level, she gains two new spells of any spell level or levels that she can cast (based on her new wizard level) for her spellbook.
-At any time, a wizard can also add spells found in other wizards' spellbooks to her own.
+At any time, a wizard can also add spells found in other wizards’ spellbooks to her own.

 ### School Specialization